kubernetes/k8s.io/k8s.gcr.io/Vanity-Domain-Flip.md

 To get new images into the old `gcr.io/google-containers`, a Googler must approve a change in Google's private repository.

-On the other hand, `gcr.io/k8s-artifacts-prod` is integrated with a publicly-visible GitHub repository, named [k8s.io][k8sio].
+On the other hand, the new `gcr.io/k8s-artifacts-prod` is integrated with a publicly-visible GitHub repository, named [k8s.io][k8sio].
 The [promoter][CIP] watches this repository for changes and promotes images.
 In addition, a system of setting up staging repos, and promoting from them into